pouchdb-community/pouchdb-quick-search/README.md

 **Note:** currently the lunr-languages plugin expects a global `lunr` object, so unfortunately you will have to include lunr as an extra dependency in your project and assign it to global (as described in the lunr-languages instructions).
 Hopefully this will be fixed in the future.

-#### Multi-language search
+### Multi-language search

-Recently lunr-languages developers had deployed possibility to search from multiple languages at once.
-To be able to search from several languages
+Recently `lunr-languages` developers had added the ability to search in multiple languages at once.
+To be able to search from several languages:

-1) You should include `lunr.multi.js` from lunr-languages repository.
-(Current it is available only on master, they haven't tagged a release)
+1) You should include `lunr.multi.js` from the `lunr-languages` repository.
+(Currently it is available only on master; they haven't tagged a release).

-2) Pass languages in array
+2) Pass an array into `language`, for example:

 ```js
 pouch.search({